RodZill4/material-maker/material_maker/doc/node_simple_text.rst

 The text node accepts the following parameters:

-* the string to be displayed
+* String to be displayed

-* the font (both TTF and OTF formats are supported)
+* Font (both TTF and OTF formats are supported)

-* the font size
+* Font size

-* whether the text is centered

-* the X and Y coordinates of the location of the text in the generated image
+* X and Y coordinates of the location of the text in the generated image

+* Text color

+* Background color

+* Whether the text is centered

 Notes
 +++++